apinanyogaratnam/atom-linker/README.md

 - update ruff settings to stop converting Dict -> dict and fix all cases where dict should be Dict
 - use default dictionaries
 - use built in python functions/methods for optimal performance
+- ask chatgpt for cleanup and optimization tips

 NOTES: